Signature Bank (NASDAQ:SBNY) Earns Sell Rating from Analysts at StockNews.com

 Hedge Funds Weigh In On Signature Bank

-A number of institutional investors and hedge funds have recently bought and sold shares of SBNY.
-American Century Companies Inc. grew its position in Signature Bank by 10.6% in the 1st quarter.
-American Century Companies Inc. now owns 6,541 shares of the company’s stock valued at $1,920,000 after buying an additional 626 shares in the last quarter.
-Private Advisor Group LLC bought a new position in Signature Bank in the 1st quarter valued at about $307,000.
-Panagora Asset Management Inc. grew its position in Signature Bank by 6.0% in the 1st quarter.
-Panagora Asset Management Inc. now owns 1,774 shares of the company’s stock valued at $521,000 after buying an additional 101 shares in the last quarter.
-APG Asset Management N.V. grew its position in Signature Bank by 50.0% in the 1st quarter.
-APG Asset Management N.V. now owns 2,700 shares of the company’s stock valued at $712,000 after buying an additional 900 shares in the last quarter.
-Finally, Great West Life Assurance Co.
-Can grew its position in Signature Bank by 5.0% in the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 32,654 shares of the company’s stock valued at $10,052,000 after buying an additional 1,543 shares in the last quarter.
-Institutional investors own 6.02% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Natixis grew its stake in shares of Signature Bank by 2,870.9% during the fourth quarter.
+Natixis now owns 115,121 shares of the company’s stock worth $13,264,000 after acquiring an additional 111,246 shares during the last quarter.
+Two Sigma Investments LP grew its stake in shares of Signature Bank by 237.0% during the fourth quarter.
+Two Sigma Investments LP now owns 318,146 shares of the company’s stock worth $36,657,000 after acquiring an additional 223,733 shares during the last quarter.
+EdgePoint Investment Group Inc. grew its stake in shares of Signature Bank by 18.0% during the fourth quarter.
+EdgePoint Investment Group Inc. now owns 991,516 shares of the company’s stock worth $114,242,000 after acquiring an additional 151,477 shares during the last quarter.
+Amalgamated Bank grew its stake in shares of Signature Bank by 1.8% during the fourth quarter.
+Amalgamated Bank now owns 21,554 shares of the company’s stock worth $2,483,000 after acquiring an additional 371 shares during the last quarter.
+Finally, GSA Capital Partners LLP grew its stake in shares of Signature Bank by 39.2% during the fourth quarter.
+GSA Capital Partners LLP now owns 6,301 shares of the company’s stock worth $726,000 after acquiring an additional 1,776 shares during the last quarter.
+Hedge funds and other institutional investors own 6.02% of the company’s stock.

 Signature Bank provides digital assets banking business and comprises of certain loan portfolios.
 The company was incorporated in 2000 and is based in New York, New York.